Community Calendar: May 10-20

 Friday 5/12

-Art Gala and Silent Auction, 5:30-7 p.m., Riverton Elementary School, 1600 Forest Ave., Portland.
+Art Gala and Silent Auction, 5:30-7 p.m., Riverton Elementary School, 1600 Forest Ave.
 Benefits natural playscape for children of all abilities.

 “Bloom,” Kids First Center benefit, 6-11 p.m., Thompson’s Point, Portland.
 Live bluegrass, DJ dance, auction, local beer.
 Tickets $60 at kidsfirstcenter.org/Bloom, 761-2709.